-The Board has been approached about possible legislation to move the Board of Electrolysis Examiners under our Board, forming a newly merged board.
+A bill has been introduced to move the Board of Electrolysis Examiners under the Board of Barber Examiners, forming a newly merged board.
 If any legislation is approved, the merger would affect operations by increasing the number of licensed programs that the Board administers.
 However, the Board does not anticipate any negative financial impact from a merger because of the existing revenue stream and fund balance for the Board of Electrolysis Examiners.